skodaconnect/skodaconnect/README.md

 ## Thanks to

-- [RobinostLund](https://github.com/robinostlund/volkswagencarnet) for initial project for Volkswagen Carnet I was able to fork
+- [RobinostLund](https://github.com/robinostlund/volkswagencarnet) for initial project for Volkswagen Carnet which this is based on initially
 - [Farfar](https://github.com/Farfar) for modifications related to electric engines
 - [tanelvakker](https://github.com/tanelvakker) for modifications related to correct SPIN handling for various actions and using correct URLs also for MY2021